American Eskimo Breed Summary

 Like other Spitz breeds, the American Eskimo loves running around and requires a good dose of daily exercise, but is otherwise calm and well-behaved indoors.
 They move with an agile and bold gait.

-This breed is very social and can therefore develop behavior problems when neglected or undertrained – they just want to be part of family life!
+This breed is very social and can therefore develop behaviour problems when neglected or undertrained – they just want to be part of family life!
 This trainable, clever, child-friendly pooch pretty much invented the phrase ‘eager to please’!

 Fun Fact: An Eskie was the first known dog to walk a tightrope!